 - Blend the foods that are higher in fibre.
 Leafy greens are great for your health.
 No getting around that.
 The problem is that they’re also incredibly filling.
 They take a lot of effort to chew, and they’re made up almost entirely of fibre and water, which won’t get you any closer to your calorie goals.
 So blend them.
 They’ll be pulverized into perfectly “chewed” particles, taking up far less space in your stomach and digesting far more quickly.

-A 12-week study looking into water intake and digestion found that people who drank a glass of water with their meals inadvertently wound up losing 4.4 pounds more than the control group, who didn’t drink water with their meals.
+A 12-week study looking into water intake and digestion found that people who drank a glass of water with their meals inadvertently wound up losing 4.4 pounds more than the control group.
 Not quite the effect we’re going for.

 The next thing to consider is watery foods.
-For example, soup is notorious for being incredibly filling despite being extremely low in calories, and the same is true with a lot of watery foods.
-If you compare a grape with a raisin, for example, it becomes obvious that 90% of a grape is just water.
-Grapes are just as bad as soup!
+For example, soup is notorious for being incredibly filling despite being extremely low in calories.
+For another example, if you compare a grape with a raisin, it becomes obvious that 90% of its volume comes from water.

 - Dried fruits are far less filling than regular fruits.
 If you take a grape and remove the water, you’re left with a raisin that’s 1/10th the size and yet still contains the exact same nutrients and calories.
 Prunes, dates, and dried mangoes are also great for bulking up.

-- You might not need to drink as much pure water as you think.
+- Most fluids are hydrating.
 Keep in mind that most fluids, and even many foods, contain plenty of water.
-That water counts.
-So long as your pee isn’t darker than straw, you’re hydrated enough.
-When you do drink water, try to have it between meals so that it doesn’t interfere with your appetite.
+That water is still hydrating.
+So long as your pee isn’t darker than straw, there’s probably enough water in your diet.

-The easiest way to make a food easier to chew is to blend it.
-That doesn’t mean that you should blend everything, but it does mean that a smoothie or two per day might keep the doctor away.
-(I don’t know if your doctor is bothering you, but mine was reminding me that I was dangerously underweight and pestering me to eat more.)
+The easiest way to make food easier to chew is to blend it.
+That doesn’t mean that you should blend everything, but it does mean that a morning smoothie might make for a good start to your day.

 - Blend up fruits with yogurt, milk, or protein powder.
 You’ll get all the same nutrients, but they’ll be far less filling.